 WHY TRAINING VIDEOS?

 Training videos are paramount for keeping employees up to date with industry standards.
-As training budgets are trimmed to cut travel, conference fees, and specific field exercises, many businesses are turning to a professional video production service.
-Industries across the board insist on first-class training but must reduce training costs.
-Video offers the solution for improving skill sets that employees are expected to understand and demonstrate.
+As a result, many businesses have turned to professional training videos as they trim training budgets to cut travel, conference fees, and specific field exercises.
+Industries across the board benefit from using videos to save time, cut costs, and distribute easily.
+Video offers the solution for improving skill sets that employees need to understand and demonstrate.

 Nonprofits are no different when it comes to training needs.
 Consistency is important.
 Safety is essential.
-Time is often restricted.
+Everyone’s schedule is busy.
 Staff and volunteers must receive training and be able to refresh skills as needed.
-That’s where well-planned training videos can offer solutions.
+That’s where well-planned training videos offer solutions.

 TRAINING VIDEO EXAMPLE

-In this video sample, we were selected by ESCSI to produce a training video.
+In this video sample, we produced an important skills training video for ESCSI.
 Industry specifications guided the script for those working in the concrete industry.
 The video is a step-by-step visual demonstration of an industrial process.
-ESCSI understood that those who are required to learn and pass testing find the technical manual difficult to follow.
+ESCSI assists those needing to learn and pass testing by providing the video.
+It’s an improvement over learning from the technical manual.
 By providing a no-frills training video demonstration, performance improves.
 Best of all, workers are less intimidated by the test because they have access to review the video whenever required and from any location.

 The ASTM C170 training video makes use of a non-professional presenter, a test demonstrator, music, customized graphics, pre-production, one-half day of production filming, and post-production edits.

 We are happy to produce an industry training video or video series for your business, HR department, or charitable group.
-The costs for a training video often depends on the number of videos needed and what you’ll want to include.
-Keep in mind; there is a cost saving by filming content for multiple videos up front.
+The costs for a training video often depend on the number of videos needed and what you’ll want to include.
+Keep in mind; there is a cost-saving by filming content for multiple videos upfront.
 Then develop the videos in the months to follow to spread costs over time.